- Fulbright Awards

 The Fulbright Commission Wales Summer Institute is a six-week cultural and academic programme for US students held at three internationally renowned Welsh universities; Cardiff University, Bangor University and Aberystwyth University focusing on the theme of: Contemporary Wales: Industry, Politics, Culture and Change.

-This is the third year that we will be holding an Institute in Wales.
+This is the fourth year that we will be holding an Institute in Wales.

 Participants in this programme will get the opportunity to: